Our Most Popular Winter Tours from Tallinn in 2025/2026

 6. Ice Fishing – Test Your Luck on a Frozen Lake

+©Prangli Travel.
 Ice-fishing needs some luck!
-Photo credit: Prangli Travel

 7. Overnight Winter Experience – A Snowy Escape

 Can’t get enough of the Estonian winter?
-Our Overnight Winter Experience is the ultimate escape into the snowy countryside.
+Our Overnight Nature Experience is the ultimate escape into the snowy countryside.
 Enjoy an evening lantern hike, snowshoeing, sled dog hikes, and ice skating under the stars.
 Then, retreat to a cozy cabin and wake up to a fresh winter morning, ready for more adventures.